MikeiLL/obliteration.com/_posts/2024-04-15-hard-very-hard.md

 }
 </style>

 Very hard mutters mistress Helena under her breath.
 This is a long time in the past.
 Squeezing it gently between thumb and the two longest digits.
-Soft enough that the frog-faced client will remain oblivious.
+Quiet enough the frog-faced client will remain oblivious.

 Recollections of fucking Jodi are my most reliable something to work with.
 That's a Mike "Pervis" Mitolo phrase, something to work with.